 The USJA Board of Directors are democratically elected by our senior members every 4 years.Learn More

-While there are many activities to accomplish and numerous objectives to be met, the USJA Coaching Education and Certification Committee has these main goals; Run clinics and training camps throughout the country to raise the technical skills of coaches and their athletes.
-Run a certification program of outstanding quality emphasizing a comprehensive approach to coaching.Learn More
+While there are many activities to accomplish and numerous objectives to be met, the USJA Coaching Education and Certification Committee has these main goals: to run clinics and training camps throughout the country to raise the technical skills of coaches and their athletes, and to run a certification program of outstanding quality emphasizing a comprehensive approach to coaching.Learn More

 Our Kata Committee serves the membership by providing step-by-step descriptions of kata, plus score sheets for judges.
-We suggest you print the guidelines for the kata you are doing, referring often to them for guidance.
-We encourage kata practitioners to attend judo camps and clinics to perfect the kata and for evaluation, perhaps even certification as kata instructor or judge.Learn More
+We suggest you print the guidelines for the kata you are doing and refer to them often for guidance.
+We encourage kata practitioners to attend judo camps and clinics to perfect the kata, for evaluation, and perhaps even for certification as kata instructor or judge.Learn More

 The National Awards Committee, like all non-standing committees, serves at the pleasure of the Board of Directors.
 We may suggest or recommend to the Board individuals or programs worthy of recognition.
 In addition, while the Board reserves the right to recognize anyone at any time for any reason for any award and to present and publicize such achievements, the Board is welcome to consult with the Committee concerning such actions.Learn More